Hiring a Paralegal or Notary for Immigration Cases: Risks Vs. Savings

 When Non-Lawyers Send "Their" Lawyer to Your Immigration Appointment

 It is very important that you meet with the lawyer BEFORE the hearing.
 A good lawyer will want to talk to you first and hear all about your case from you directly.
-"Blind dates" with the lawyer who holds your future in his or her hands is a bad idea.
+"Blind dates" with lawyers who hold your future in their hands is a bad idea.

-Before agreeing to hire anyone else's lawyer, demand a face-to-face meeting, ask to see the lawyer's bar card, and check him or her out online.
-For the same money that you gave the notary to hire "his" attorney, you could hire your own attorney who will serve only YOUR interests.
+Before agreeing to hire anyone else's lawyer, demand a face-to-face meeting, ask to see the lawyer's bar card, and check them out online.
+For the same money that you gave the notary to hire "their" attorney, you could hire your own attorney who will serve only YOUR interests.

 Many of the notaries and paralegals who send "their" attorneys out with clients take some of the money that you paid for the lawyer for themselves.
 This is illegal and they will probably not tell you about it.